Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

 \subsection{Almost sure convergence for entropies}

-In this section, we improve the almost sure convergence of moments into the almost sure convergence of any continuous function with polynomial growth.
+In this section, we improve the almost sure convergence of moments to the almost sure convergence of any continuous function with polynomial growth.
 Since the set of functions that it applies to is larger, this type of convergence is stronger than the weak convergence.
-We deduce corollaries for quantum information theory, and the techniques developed in this section will be useful towards the end of the paper.
-The technique of proof of this result is inspired from \cite{guionnet}.
+We deduce corollaries for quantum information theory, and the techniques developed in this section will be useful toward the end of the paper.
+The technique of proof for this result is inspired by~\cite{guionnet}.

-\begin{theorem} Let $f$ be a continuous function on $\R$ with polynomial growth and let $\nu_n$ be a sequence of probability measures which converges in moments to a compactly supported measure $\nu$.
-Then $\int f \; d\nu_n \to \int f \; d\nu$. \end{theorem}
+\begin{proposition} Let $f$ be a continuous function on $\R$ with polynomial growth and $\nu_n$ be a sequence of probability measures which converges in moments to a compactly supported measure $\nu$.
+Then, $\int f \,d\nu_n \to\int f \,d\nu$. \end{proposition}

-\begin{proof} Let $K>1$ be a constant such that the interval $[-(K-1), K-1]$ contains the (compact) support of the limit measure $\nu$.
-It follows that, for all integer power $s \geq 0$,
+\begin{pf} Let $K>1$ be a constant such that the interval $[-(K-1), K-1]$ contains the (compact) support of the limit measure $\nu$.
+It follows that, for all integer powers $s \geq0$,

-Moreover, since the measures $\nu_n$ converge in moments to $\nu$, for all $\varepsilon >0$, there exists an $r$ large enough such that for all $n$ large enough,
+Moreover, since the measures $\nu_n$ converge in moments to $\nu$, for all $\varepsilon>0$, there exists an $r$ large enough such that for all $n$ large enough,